Panasonic GX85 versus Canon G1 X Mark III

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX85 provides a higher video resolution than the G1X Mark III.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX85 provides a higher video resolution than the G1X Mark III.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a higher resolution than the one in the G1X Mark III (2765k vs 2360k dots).
 The table below summarizes some of the other core capabilities of the Panasonic GX85 and Canon G1 X Mark III in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic GX85 (⇒ rgt)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|